-Examine the shipping carton for obvious signs of damage.
+Examine the shipping carton for obvious sign of damage.
 If shipping carton is in good condition, inspect the Instrument for possible damage incurred during shipment.
 If damaged, notify the carrier and supplier and do not attempt further use of the Instrument.
-If the Instrument appears to be in good condition, read the Operator's Manual in its entirety.
-Become familiar with the Instrument in the manual, then proceed to check the electrical performance as soon as possible.
-Save the shipping carton and packing materials for future storing or shipping of the Instrument.
+If the Instrument appears to be in good condition, read Operator's Manual in its entirety.
+Become familiar with the Instrument as instructed in the manual, then proceed to check the electrical performance as soon as possible.